jbesomi/texthero/website/docs/getting-started.md

 ## Next sections

-By now, you should have understood the main building blocks of Texthero.
+By now, you should have understood the main building blocks of texthero.

-In the next sections, we will see how we can tune the default settings and what can be achieved with Texthero.
+In the next sections, we will review each module, see how we can tune the default settings and we will show other different areas where texthero can help us work with text data efficiently.